Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 Example: A couple bought a home together for $200,000.
 At the first spouse's death, the home is worth $1,000,000.
 In a common law state, only the decedent's half ($500,000) would receive the step-up.
 In California, the entire $1,000,000 becomes the new basis.

-Proposition 19, effective February 2021, changed how inherited properties are reassessed for property tax purposes.
-It does not affect the date-of-death appraisal itself, which establishes fair market value for income tax (step-up in basis) purposes.
+Proposition 19, effective February 16, 2021, fundamentally changed how inherited California properties are reassessed for property tax purposes.
+While it does not change the date-of-death appraisal itself (which establishes fair market value for income tax and step-up in basis purposes), it makes the appraisal far more consequential.